Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Many Body and Quantum Field

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
+Open to positions in other department as well.

 Main target could be problems related to numerical analysis and getting into the field of quantum many body system with classical/quantum computer.